 Allow me to tell you about some of the many stores where you can find healthier eats.

 - Wholesale Warehouses (Samsclub, Bj’s, Costco’s) – These businesses sell products in bulk at very reasonable prices.
 You can find value packs of high-quality meats/seafood and large packages of fresh vegetables/fruits.
-They have gallons of healthy natural oils, large containers of herbs/spices, nuts.
+They have gallons of healthy natural oils, large containers of herbs/spices, and nuts.
 Be sure to visit their frozen foods section and grab some of their vegetables and fruit which cost less per portion and stores longer than fresh would.
-This is a great place to grab your vitamins/supplements as well While at your wholesale warehouse, you should also check out their reasonably priced appliances which can make this health journey a little easier.
+This is also a great place to grab your vitamins/supplements as well in large quantity.
+While at your wholesale warehouse, you should also check out their reasonably priced appliances which can make this health journey a little easier.

 - Walmart – You can normally find the same items in a Super Walmart that you can at Samsclub, but a smaller quantity.

 - Trader Joes & Whole Foods – These two stores not only have the high-quality meats and fresh fruit/vegetables but have lots of other allergen-free products.
 Trader Joes has definitely been more reasonable but Whole Foods prices have reportedly decreased once Amazon took over the company.
 Whole Foods also has a larger variety than Trader Joe’s.

 - Local Supermarkets (Wegmans/Shoppers/Weis/Giant’s/Safeway/Etc) – Just keep an eye out for their sales and drop in and grab your treasures.
 Stack up during that sale.